 - Setting the overall strategic objectives of the RBHS.

 - Determining and regularly reviewing the policies and practices governing its management and operations, including, but not limited to:

-- This Governance Policy;
+- This Board Governance Policy;

 - Board Renewal Policy;

-- Remuneration Policy;
+- o Remuneration Policy and Framework;

-- Delegations Policy;
+- Delegations Policy and Matrix;

 - Investment Policy;

+- o Fit and Proper Policy;

+- o Actuarial Advice Framework;

+- Outsourcing Policy, Strategy and Playbooks;

+- o Capital Management Policy and Plan;

-- Outsourcing Policy;
+- o Rate Protection Policy;

+- Risk Management Strategy;

+- Risk Appetite Statement;

-- Capital Management Policy;
+- Business Continuity Management Policy;

+- Recovery and Exit Plan;

+- Pricing and Product Development Policy;

+- o Information Security Policy;

+- Sexual Harassment Policy;

+- Complaints Handling Policy;

+- o Financial Accountability Regime Policy;

+- o Terms of Reference for Audit, Risk and Nominations and Remuneration Committees

+- o Privacy Policy; and

+- o Fraud, Anti Bribery and Corruption Policy.

+- Approval of strategic and business plans and overseeing their implementation.

+- Ensuring that the company complies with all relevant legislation.

+- Regularly reviewing the progress and performance of the RBHS, including financial

+position, financial and non-financial performance, and approval of capital expenditure

+and budgets.

+- Appointment and regular performance reviews of the Chief Executive Officer in conjunction with the Chair of the outsourced service provider.

+- Appointment of Accountable People to ensure compliance with the Financial Accountability Regime.

+- Ensure that the Directors, Officers, Responsible People and Accountable People are

+ethical in their behaviour through Fit and Proper assessments, performance assessments

+(specifically the review of conduct relating to FAR obligations), the establishment and
-- Liquidity Management Policy; - Risk Management Strategy; - Business Continuity Management Policy; - Recovery Plan; - Pricing and Product Development Policy; - Privacy Policy; and - Fraud, Anti Bribery and Corruption Policy. - Approval of strategic and business plans, and overseeing their implementation. - Ensuring that the company complies with all relevant legislation. - Regularly reviewing the progress and performance of the RBHS, including financial position, financial and non-financial performance, and approval of capital expenditure and budgets. - Appointment and regular performance reviews of the Chief Executive Officer in conjunction with the Chair of the outsourced service provider. - Appointment of the Chair and Deputy Chair of the Board, and Board Committees to assist in the discharge of the Board's duties and responsibilities. - Ensuring the significant risks faced by the company have been identified and appropriate control, monitoring and reporting mechanisms are in place to ensure these risks are well managed in accordance with the APRA CPS220 Risk Management Standard and considering the principles in AS/NZS ISO 31000:2018. - Ensuring that the Governance processes for the company are in accordance with APRA Prudential Standards CPS510 Governance, and CPS520 Fit & Proper, and that each director and senior manager is available to meet with APRA on request. - Annually assessing the performance of the Appointed Actuary as required under CPS320 Actuarial and Related Matters, and to assess the fitness and propriety of the Appointed Actuary under the requirements of CPS520 Fit and Proper. - On recommendation from the Board's Audit Committee, annually assessing the performance and independence of the Appointed Auditor and Internal Auditor as required under CPS510 Governance and assess their fitness and propriety under the requirements of CPS520 Fit and Proper. - Monitoring the effectiveness of the Board and each Director, ensuring the Board is composed of an appropriate set of skilled and qualified directors.

-Changes to the composition of the Board will be advised to APRA in accordance with APRA standards;

-- Ensure that the company, its Directors and Officers are ethical in their behaviour through the establishment, review and monitoring of codes of conduct, and company Standards of Ethical Behaviour. - Annually review the performance under the services agreements between RBHS and outsourced service providers (OSP). - Review requests for contract fee increases by the OSP. - Review requests for changes to Service Performance Levels by the OSP. - Review the OSP contract prior to termination or renewal. - Provide the Appointed Actuary and Auditor of RBHS the opportunity to raise matters directly with the Board.
+review / monitoring of codes of conduct, and standards of ethical behaviour.

+- Appointment of the Chair and Deputy Chair of the Board, and Board Committees to assist in the discharge of the Board's duties and responsibilities.

+- Ensuring the significant risks faced by the company have been identified and appropriate control, monitoring and reporting mechanisms are in place to ensure these

+risks are well managed in accordance with the APRA CPS220 Risk Management Standard and considering the principles in AS/NZS ISO 31000:2018.

+- Ensuring that the Governance processes for the company are in accordance with APRA Prudential Standards CPS510 Governance, FAR Act and CPS520 Fit & Proper, and that each director and Accountable Person is available to meet with APRA on request. - Annually assess the performance of the Appointed Actuary as required under CPS320 Actuarial and Related Matters and assess the fitness and propriety of the Appointed Actuary under the requirements of CPS520 Fit and Proper. - On recommendation from the Board's Audit Committee, annually assessing the performance and independence of the External Auditor and Internal Auditor as required under CPS510 Governance and assess the fitness and propriety of the External Auditor under the requirements of CPS520 Fit and Proper. - Monitoring the effectiveness of the Board and each Director, ensuring the Board is composed of an appropriate set of skilled and qualified Directors. - Ensuring changes to the composition of the Board are notified to APRA in accordance with APRA standards. - Ensure that the company, its Directors and Officers are ethical in their behaviour through the establishment, review and monitoring of codes of conduct, and company Standards of Ethical Behaviour. - Annually review the performance under the services agreements between RBHS and outsourced service providers (OSP). - Review requests for contract fee increases by the OSP. - Review requests for changes to Service Performance Levels by the OSP. - Review the OSP contract prior to termination or renewal. - Provide the Appointed Actuary and Auditor of RBHS the opportunity to raise matters directly with the Board.